thacherT1D/webdevstuff/Auth/Express:_Authorization_&_Middleware.desc.md

 **Authorization** (What can you access)
 - This refers to the process by which a server decides what a client can access.

-Today we are focusing on authorization.
+Today, we are focusing on authorization.

 ### Application-level & sub-stack middleware as authorization